 "Our mission is to trigger unconventional growth in African natural resource value chains - using alternative credit systems and world class execution."
 Moneda is providing this publication as a public service.
 Views and/or assumptions written in this newsletter represent the personal opinions of the employed researchers and do not constitute financial or investment strategy advice in any way whatsoever nor represent a legal interpretation or a statement of Moneda's established policy.
 Moneda strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial or strategic decision.
-We therefore hold no liability for errors, omissions, losses, injuries or damages from its displayor use.
+We therefore hold no liability for errors, omissions, losses, injuries or damages from its display or use.
 All information is provided as is with no warranties and confer no rights.
 It is the reader's responsibility to verify their own facts. © 2023 Moneda Investment Company.
 All rights reserved.

-AFRICA | NATURAL RESOURCES | FINANCE

 Table of Contents

+Background · 2

+Africa's Gas Landscape 4

+Our View 11

+Appendix 1 15

+Gas Projects in Africa 15

+List of Figures

+Fig 1.1- Global Gas Flaring - 2

+Fig 1.2 - Natural Gas by Consumption, 2022 3

+Fig 2.1- Natural Gas Reserves by Country (OPEC members), 2022 - 4

+Fig 2.2- Gas Investments in Africa 5

+Fig 2.3- Proposed and Operational Pipelines in Africa 7

+Fig 3.1- CNG Vehicle Conversion Cost 10

+A STAND

 Background

-Africa's Gas Landscape

-Our View

-Appendix 1

-Gas Projects in Africa

-(4

-(6

-(12)

-(14)

-(14)

-List of Figures

-Fig 1.1- Global Gas Flaring

-Fig 1.2 -Natural Gas by Consumption, 2022

-Fig 2.1- Natural Gas Reserves by Country (OPEC members), 2022

-Fig 2.2- Gas Investments in Africa

-Fig 2.3- Proposed and Operational Pipelines in Africa

-Fig 3.1- CNG Vehicle Conversion Cost

-Background Approximately 50 years ago, the world heavily depended on fossil fuels like coal and oil.
-However, growing concerns about climate change have led to more consciousness about greenhouse Gas emissions.
-Following this, strict timelines have been set by countries and multilateral organizations to half greenhouse gas emissions by 2030 and reach net-zero by 2050.
-Despite the acknowledgement of a need for a reduction in emissions, for economic and geopolitical reasons a rapid transition to renewable energy is not feasible and perhaps impossible for low-income countries.
-This dilemma has highlighted the role of natural gas as a transition fuel due to its cleaner-burning properties compared to oil and coal and its lower cost compared to renewable energy.
-Unfortunately, natural gas has traditionally been seen as a by-product of oil production and has mostly been flared.
-As a result, the road to natural gas becoming a key transition fuel requires significant investments.
 For markets in Africa where the adoption of renewable energy will be naturally slower, these investments become even more important.

 The volatility of natural gas makes it difficult to store and transport, thus contributing to its capital intensity when compared to other fossil fuels.
 This capital intensity as well as a dearth in infrastructure influenced operators' decision to flare associated gas (gas produced alongside oil from oil fields) and sometimes completely avoid nonassociated gas.
-Logically, a low hanging fruit for oil-producing countries will be to capture natural gas that is previously destined for flaring, thus discounting the amount of investments required for full-scale non-associated gas projects.
+Logically, a low hanging fruit for oil-producing countries will be to capture natural gas that is previously destined for flaring, thus discounting the amount of investments required for fullscale non-associated qas projects.
 Unfortunately, African economies have yet to leverage this low-hanging fruit.
-For the rest of the world, between 2000 and 2023, oil production has increased by 19.17% while gas flaring has reduced by 10.55%; In Africa, the reverse is the case, oil production has dropped markedly but gas flaring has about stayed the same.
+For the rest of the world, between 2000 and 2023, oil production has increased by 19.17% while gas flaring has reduced by 10.55%; in Africa, the reverse is the case, oil production has dropped markedly but gas flaring has about stayed the same.

-Figure 1.1 - Global Gas Flaring

-Source: Energy Institute Statistical Review of World Energy
+Figure 1.1 - Global Gas Flaring Source: Energy Institute Statistical Review of World Energy

 Its diverse application is more reason why investments should care about natural gas.
 In 2023, natural gas made up approximately 26% of global energy consumption, and an IEA report indicated that its demand grew by 2.8% during the first three quarters of 2024.
 A primary application of natural gas is electricity generation.
 It has now become so important in the global electricity mix that in some countries like Qatar, and Bahrain, 100% of electricity is derived from natural gas.
 Additionally, natural gas is widely used for cooking (as LPG), transportation (using CNG or LNG), fertilizer production, and in other key sectors in an economy.
 As a result, an investment in gas infrastructure can have far reaching [positive] impact in other industries - a characteristic that is not exactly shared by renewable energy.

-This report examines investments in the gas industry with a focus on African countries the challenges they face in becoming leading players in the natural gas industry, and their ongoing struggle to meet domestic energy demands.
-Figure 1.2 - Natural Gas by Consumption, 2022
+This report examines investments in the gas industry with a focus on African countries - the challenges they face in becoming leading players in the natural gas industry, and their ongoing struggle to meet domestic energy demands.